What is Digital Manufacturing?

 Bridging the digital and industrial worlds

 As more data is collected from billions of devices in production facilities, the ability to transform it into actionable insights is critical for manufacturers’ long-term competitiveness.
-The addition of small, low-cost sensors to more equipment and greater network connectivity throughout plant floors increase the level of digital intelligence in production processes available to manufacturers.
+The addition of small, low-cost sensors to more equipment and greater network connectivity throughout plant floors increases the level of digital intelligence in production processes available to manufacturers.
 Incorporating this detailed data with other business systems in real time helps companies have a more accurate understanding of their processes and can enable them to identify new opportunities more quickly.

 What are the benefits of digital manufacturing?

-- Connect workers with data and insights to monitor and control plant floor equipment, products and even the production processes themselves.
+- Connect workers with data and insights to monitor and control plant floor equipment, products, and even the production processes themselves.

-- Achieve faster time to insight using data that spans plant floor operations, product life cycle management, supply chain management and business operations.
+- Achieve faster time to insight using data that spans plant floor operations, product lifecycle management, supply chain management, and business operations.